-The Group controls an investee if and only if the Group has:
+The Group controls an investee if and only if the Group has all of the following:

 - Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - Exposure, or rights, to variable returns from its involvement with the investee; and - The ability to use its power over the investee to affect its returns.